giellalt/giellalt.github.io/infra/infraremake/HowToUseXMLFilesAsLexcSources.md

 # How to use XML files as lexc sources

 .xml to .lexc generation in the `main/langs/LANG/src/morphology/stems` directory allows for reusing of lemma:stem:continuation information with other important dimensions of a given language.
 The same xml file might be used as a source file for the NDS reader's assistant, enabling storage of source language to target language word pairs for multiple target languages.
-It might also be used, at least in the initial work, with: ICALL (Oahpa environment); Constraint Grammar; Rule-bassed translation (Apertium), and text-to-speech applications.
+It might also be used, at least in the initial work, with: ICALL (Oahpa environment); Constraint Grammar; Rule-based translation (Apertium), and text-to-speech applications.

-If you want to utilize .xml to .lexc generation in the `main/langs/LANG/src/morphology/stems` directory, there are few items to bare in mind:
+If you want to utilize .xml to .lexc generation in the `main/langs/LANG/src/morphology/stems` directory, there are few items to bear in mind:

 * both source .xml and target .lexc files must be declared in the `main/langs/LANG/src/morphology/Makefile.am` file